mattellquist/gimikbugs.github.io/_writeups/traverxec.md

 ```
 ![Linpeas](/images/traverxec/linpeas-wget.png)

-Now that we have Linpeas, we use `chmod +x` to make it an executable and then `.\linpeas.sh` to run it.
+Now that we have Linpeas, we use `chmod +x` to make it an executable and then `./linpeas.sh` to run it.

 ![Linpeas](/images/traverxec/linpeas.png)